SERVIR/flood_mapping_intercomparison/README.md

 Modules

-* Module 1: Data Availability.
-This module will show where the Sentinel-1 overpass and the Harmonized Landsat Sentinel overpass overlap.
+* Module 1 -- Data Availability: This module will show where the Sentinel-1 overpass and the Harmonized Landsat Sentinel overpass overlap.
 This intersection will serve as the area of interest for the remainder of our modules.
-* Module 2: Product Access.
-This module will access the MCDWD, VFM, GFM, DSWx-HLS, and DSWx-S1 products, and run the HYDRAFloods and HYDROSAR software for the region of interest during a single day of interest.
+* Module 2 -- Product Access: This module will access the MCDWD, VFM, GFM, DSWx-HLS, and DSWx-S1 products, and run the HYDRAFloods and HYDROSAR software for the region of interest during a single day of interest.
+* Module 2A -- Traditional Product Access: This module will do the same thing as Module 2, but will guide you to accessing the products via their respective online repositories rather than using their Python API's.
+It is recommended to follow Module 2 rather than Module 2A.
-* Module 3: Harmonization & Validation.
-This module will harmonize all available products to a single classification schema.
+* Module 3 -- Harmonization & Validation: This module will harmonize all available products to a single classification schema.
-* Module 4: Sampling Design: This module will distribute sample points that we will use to validate the flood products.
+* Module 4 -- Sampling Design: This module will distribute sample points that we will use to validate the flood products.
-* (Under Construction) Module 7 : Reference Data Collection: This module will teach you how to create a project in Collect Earth Online and collect points
+* Module 5 -- Reference Data Collection: This module will teach you how to create a project in Collect Earth Online and collect points
-* Module 5: Accuracy Assessment.
+* Module 6 --Accuracy Assessment.
 This module will calculate accuracy statistics of each flood product.

-If you intend to replicate the entire workflow, you can run the sections and modules in the following order: Section A1 --> Section A --> Modules 1 & 2--> Section B --> Modules 3 & 4 --> Section C --> Module 5
+If you intend to replicate the entire workflow, you can run the sections and modules in the following order: Section A1 --> Section A --> Module 1 --> Module 2 OR Module 2A --> Module 3 --> Section B --> Module 4 --> Section C --> Module 5

   For a full overview of these products, including the products full names, documentation, spatial extent/resolution, temporal extent/resolution, latency, and more, please see the spreadsheet called "flood_product_info.csv" located in the main folder of this Github.
 The notebooks folder contains several Google Colaboratory notebooks that will allow you to replicate our workflow.